cloudmesh-community/book/chapters/prg/python/python.md

 related code into a module makes the code easier to understand and use.
 A module is a Python object with arbitrarily named attributes that you can bind and reference.
 A module is a file consisting of Python code.
-A module can define functions, classes and variables.
+A module can define functions, classes, and variables.
 A module can also include runnable code.

 ### Import Statement